Katharine Jefferts Schori: End of term

 Jefferts Schori announced on September 23, 2014, that she would not seek another term as Presiding Bishop.
-On June 27, 2015, the General Convention elected Bishop Michael Curry of North Carolina as the 27th Presiding Bishop of the Episcopal Church.
+On June 27, 2015, the General Convention elected Bishop Michael Curry of North Carolina as the 27th presiding bishop of the Episcopal Church.

 From 2017 to 2019, Jefferts Schori was an assisting bishop in the Episcopal Diocese of San Diego.

+Since 2019, Jefferts Schori is one of the assisting bishops in the Episcopal Diocese of Los Angeles.